d-foust/MC-Spectrally-Resolved/README.md

 # MC-Spectrally-Resolved
 Monte Carlo simulations of spectrally resolved images in fluorescence microscopy for analysis with fluorescence fluctuation spectroscopy.
+Images are of a uniform distribution of fluorescent particles in two dimensions.

 # 0. Load packages